developit/preact-markup/README.md

 Subsequent `render()`s diff against that DOM just like a normal JSX rendering flow would.

 ### Optional properties

+`type` - By default, content is parsed as XML.
+Pass `type="html"` to use an HTML parser.

+`onError` - Suppress XML/HTML parse errors and instead pass them to this function.

 `allow-scripts` - By default, preact-markup sanitizes the rendered HTML by removing script tags.
 The `allow-scripts` property re-enables script tags, _executing any JavaScript code within them_.